SaiKrishnaChaitanya24/DiCIPHR-Pipeline/README.md

 ## Step 2: Build the Singularity Container
 Build the diciphr_pipeline.sif Singularity container using the provided Singularity definition file.
 This ensures you have the necessary environment to run the pipeline.
 Use the following command:

-sbatch --cpus-per-task=4 --mem=32G --wrap="apptainer build --notest ./DiCIPHR-Pipeline/diciphr_pipeline.sif ./DiCIPHR-Pipeline/Singularity.def"
+sbatch --cpus-per-task=4 --mem=32G --wrap="singularity build --notest ./DiCIPHR-Pipeline/diciphr_pipeline.sif ./DiCIPHR-Pipeline/Singularity.def"

 ## Step 3: Test the Singularity Container